I-GALLA/THP-tests-ruby/README.md

 ### Set up instructions

-1. Fork this repo
+1. Fork this repo : done
-2. Clone your version of the repo to your local machine
+2. Clone your version of the repo to your local machine : dne
-3. On your local machine, `cd` into the root folder of this repo in your terminal
+3. On your local machine, `cd` into the root folder of this repo in your terminal : done
-4. you will need rspec installed to make it work so `$ gem install rspec` if it is not the case yet
+4. you will need rspec installed to make it work so `$ gem install rspec` if it is not the case yet :done

 ### Concept
 This folder is full of small exercices you will have to do.
 Thoses exercices are Test Driven, which means the test files are written, and you will have to write to programs that make the tests pass.
 First you will work with `lib/00_hello.rb`, then it will be `lib/01_temperature.rb`, and so on.